 The Housing Authority's needs and strategies were developed by utilizing tools that monitor and track HA activities, by obtaining input from residents, and with awareness of funding constraints.
 The public housing sites were developed during the 1940's through 1980's.
 Some locations have become obsolete and lack numerous modern amenities.
 However, through the annual Capital Funds Program, federal dollars disbursed for public housing repairs, and reserves, the HA continues to maintain the quality of its sites by responsive maintenance and management, with limited funds.
 That, along with affordable rents, keeps the units in demand for low income residents.

-AP-65 Homeless and Other Special Needs Activities - 91.220(i)
+AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction

-In FY2017, the City is funding a public service activity for Recovery Center to provide outdoor exercise equipment to its low income and/or homeless clients during their substance abuse treatment period.
+In FY2018, the City is funding a public service activity for River City Ministry to provide prescription and OTC drug and medical testing assistance to its low income and homeless clients through its medical clinic.
+In addition, the City is funding an activity for the provision of assistance bags to homeless persons citywide through the Continuum of Care's Point in Time Count.
 Given limited grant allocations, steps to reduce or end homelessness are somewhat out of reach of the CDBG and HOME programs covered in this Plan.
-However, the City shares the goal of reducing and ending homelessness in our area, so rather than financial assistance, the City will provide support through facilitating coordination and collaboration of efforts through our Continuum of Care.
+However, the City shares the goal of reducing and ending homelessness, so in addition to the funded activities mentioned above, the City will provide support through facilitating coordination and collaboration of efforts with its Continuum of Care.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including

+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs